 ROC the Future has four overarching goals:

-ROC the Future works through Collaborative Action Networks tasked with identifying appropriate measurements, indicators, and detailed action plans to improve outcomes related to our goals.
+ROC the Future works through Outcomes Teams and Collaborative Action Networks tasked with identifying appropriate measurements, indicators, and detailed action plans to improve outcomes related to our goals.
 ROC the Future is also committed to engaging parents, students, and the community in efforts to improve academic achievement.
 See the most recent report card measuring our progress and some of ROC the Future’s recent accomplishments and media coverage.

 Goal 1: Every Child is School Ready